Tanmay0929/nvidia-isaac-sim-macos/README.md

-# NVIDIA Isaac Sim Learning Environment
+# NVIDIA Isaac Sim for macOS

-A comprehensive learning environment for robot simulations using NVIDIA Isaac Sim with ROS2 integration.
+A comprehensive learning environment for robot simulations using NVIDIA Isaac Sim on macOS with ROS2 integration via Docker.

 ## 📁 Project Structure